-Weather forecasters often talk of cold fronts that are coming or passing through an area.
-What this means to most people is that they need to brace themselves for cold temperatures.
-Yet, if you are a student studying weather in schools, understanding the characteristics of a cold front is important in developing your knowledge about how weather changes work.
+Weather forecasters often talk of several types of fronts influencing the weather.
+Cold fronts passing through an area mean that people need to brace themselves for the type of weather associated with a cold front, especially colder temperatures.
+Yet, if you are a student studying weather in schools, understanding cold front characteristics is important in developing your knowledge about how weather changes work.

 Before the Cold Front